awsdocs/aws-resource-access-manager-user-guide/doc_source/what-is.md

 You can work with AWS RAM in any of the following ways:

 **AWS RAM Console**
 AWS RAM provides a web\-based user interface, the AWS RAM console\.
-If you've signed up for an AWS account, you can access the AWS RAM console by signing into the [AWS Management Console](https://console.aws.amazon.com/) and selecting AWS RAM from the console home page\.
+If you've signed up for an AWS account, you can access the AWS RAM console by signing into the [AWS Management Console](https://console.aws.amazon.com/) and choosing AWS RAM from the console home page\.

 **AWS Command Line Interface \(AWS CLI\)**
 The AWS CLI provides direct access to the AWS RAM public API operations\.
 It is supported on Windows, macOS, and Linux\.
 For more information about getting started, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 For more information about the commands for AWS RAM, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/)\.